Qabel/qabel.github.io/Client-Configuration.md

 # 1. Abstract

-The configuration have two parts.
-One is the configuration which is the same on all clients one user have.
-This configuration will be shared using FFSync.
-The other part is for the local machine.
-It save i.e. the polling time, the window size and so one.
+The configuration has two parts.
+The first part is configuration data which is the same across all clients of this user.
+This configuration data will be shared using FFSync.
+The other part is for the local machine only.
+E.g. polling time, window sizes and alike.